SrijanBadhya/Debsoc/Running the PES Debsoc.md

-As Aditi Mallya girls said, mix it up, have fun, keep debating fun, do random stuff like Alley debating

-Also turncoat, especially on low turnout days

 talk about how the windows of opportunity to do big things like cubbon sessions or group gatherings are limited because of how students have alternating ISAs, so avoid putting off opportunities hoping for better opportunities in the future.